plumes up the north island coastal dunes

 Habitat

 Coastal cliffs, sand dunes, wetlands, stream banks and open areas.
 Prefers moist, well-drained soils with full sun.
-Tolerates salt spray, wind and drought.
+Tolerates salt spray.

 Range